trudi-group/ipfs-crawler/README.md

 ## Libp2p complains about key lengths

-Libp2p uses minimum keylenghts of [2048 bit](https://github.com/libp2p/go-libp2p-core/blob/master/crypto/rsa_common.go), whereas IPFS uses [512 bit](https://github.com/ipfs/infra/issues/378).
+Libp2p uses a minimum keylenght of [2048 bit](https://github.com/libp2p/go-libp2p-core/blob/master/crypto/rsa_common.go), whereas IPFS uses [512 bit](https://github.com/ipfs/infra/issues/378).
 Therefore, the crawler can only connect to one IPFS bootstrap node and refuses a connection with the others, due to this key length mismatch.
 Libp2p can be configured to ignore this mismatch via an environment variable: